xlcnd/isbntools/README.md

 ------------

-1. Some of the methods don't work with ISBNs with group identifier `979` (will be fixed in next version)
+1. Some of the methods don't work with ISBNs with group identifier `979` (will be fixed in the next major version)
-2. The `meta` method and the `isbn_meta` script sometimes gives a wrong result, this is due to errors on the wcat.org service
+2. The `meta` method and the `isbn_meta` script sometimes give a wrong result (this is due to errors on the wcat.org service)

 ISBN